The math most sellers never see

 Buyer Concessions

 Buyers may request contributions toward their closing costs.
-This is negotiable — you can accept, counter, or decline.
+This is negotiable, you can accept, counter, or decline.
 Typical requests range from $2,000-$10,000 depending on the buyer’s needs and market conditions.

-Scenario A: Example Traditional Commission (5-6%)
+Scenario A: Example Traditional Listing Fee (2.5%) Plus Buyer-Agent Compensation

 | Item | Estimated Amount |